 From 1 March - 30 October

-On Mondays, only the ground and state room floors will be open; this includes the library, drawing room, dining room, Spanish room, saloon and the state bedroom.
-The rooms above will be closed.
-The rest of the week, Tuesday - Sunday, the whole house will be open.
+The house is open Monday-Sunday.
 Please be aware that rooms may be closed on particular days due to a volunteer shortage or conservation work.
-Entry to the house will remain the same every day, 11am – 4pm.
+Entry to the house is the same every day, 11am – 4pm.

 Outstanding collection of paintings